bahbka/pebble-my-data/README.md

 * Fetch JSON from custom URL, specified in settings
 * No companion app required, using PebbleKit JS
-* Force update with select button
+* Force update with buttons or shaking
 * Append select=1/select=2 GET param on short/long select button update
 * Ability to change up/down buttons behavior from JSON (scrolling or up=1|2,down=1|2 params)
 * Append coordinates to URL (configurable)